Chubek/chubek/README.md

 - [SkillTk](https://github.com/Chubek/SkillTk) -:> a simple Python program for generating LLM Agent "Skills" using OpenAI LLM API;
 - [Klyspec](https://github.com/Chubek/Klyspec) -:> a header-only C++ library for specification of CLI arguments, with IPC, native subcommands, profiles;
 - [Sattyre](https://github.com/Chubek/Sattyre) -:> a software for wrapping other SAT/SMT solvers in;
 - [OcarinaLNK](https://github.com/Chubek/OcarinaLNK) -:> an extensible linker with an API.
-You can define formats (e.g. ELF) and machines in Lua, and you can write plugins;
+You can define formats (e.g. ELF) and machines in Lua, and you can write plugins.
+This projec is discontinued;
+- [PikoRL](https://github.com/Chubek/PikoRL) -:> a regular realine library with bundling mode.
+Bundling mode creates an executabele from your files with file appended adn stub for executoion prependend,like `makeself`;

 ## How to Contact Me